abengtss-max/afep/GUIDE-OnPremises-HyperV-Setup.md

    # Should FAIL or timeout - this is expected!

    Test-NetConnection 10.0.1.1
-   # Should SUCCEED - pfSense is reachable
+   # Should SUCCEED - OPNsense is reachable
    ```

 ---